-No elements of the project have been identified to have a significant impact on the integrity of South Dublin Bay and Rockabill to Dalkey SAC and Dalkey island and South Dublin Bay/Tolka Estuary SPA.
+No elements of the project have been identified to have a significant impact on the integrity of South Dublin Bay SAC and South Dublin Bay/Tolka Estuary SPA.
 Therefore it is considered that a full Habitats Directive Appropriate Assessment is not required.